jakewdr/jakewdr/README.md

 # Hi
 - 👋 I’m Opal
-- 👀 I’m interested in Python, C#, Go, Typescript and java
+- 👀 I’m interested in Python, javascript and QMK
-- 🌱 I’m currently learning GCSE IT (python)
+- 🌱 I’m currently learning A Level computer science (python and assembly)
 - 💞️ I’m looking to collaborate on various projects
-- 📫 Email me at leqdsj5ft@mozmail.com or add me on discord at Opal#9288
+- 📫 Email me at opalfps@duck.com or add me on discord at jsmafia